kubernetes/community/contributors/design-proposals/pod-preemption.md

 -  requires replicating the scheduler logic in another component.
 In particular, the rescheduler is responsible for choosing which node the pending pod should schedule onto, which requires it to know the predicate and priority functions.
 -  increases the race condition between pod preemption and pending pod scheduling.

 Another option is for the scheduler to send the pending pod to a node without doing any preemption, and relying on the kubelet to do the preemption(s).
-Similar to the rescheduler option, this option has  requires replicating the preemption and scheduling logic.
+Similar to the rescheduler option, this option requires replicating the preemption and scheduling logic.
 Kubelet already has the logic to evict pods when a node is under resource pressure, but this logic is much simpler than the whole scheduling logic that considers various scheduling parameters, such as affinity, anti-affinity, PodDisruptionBudget, etc. That is why we believe the scheduler is the right component to perform preemption.

 ## Preemption order